Ilie Bărbulescu (linguist): Germanophile triumph and defeat

 Impressed with his work, the Germanophile editors of Seara employed him as a regular contributor to 1916, and he also published, more selectively, in Bukarester Tagblatt.
-These contributions, written in a characteristically pedantic style, show him as a believer in the survival of Austria's ruling house, who advised Bukovinians and Transylvanias to seek autonomy rather than unification with Romania; a war against the Central Powers, he argued, would mean destruction for the Romanian state.
+These contributions, written in a characteristically pedantic style, show him as a believer in the survival of Austria's ruling house, who advised Bukovinians and Transylvania to seek autonomy rather than unification with Romania; a war against the Central Powers, he argued, would mean destruction for the Romanian state.
 "Entirely tactless", Bărbulescu also stated the contentious claim that Austrian citizens studying in Romania were "cowards" who had fled active service and were seeking to "grow fat" in the still-neutral country.
-The enraged members of this community protested against him at university.
+The enraged members of this community protested against him at the university.

-Bărbulescu was entirely absent from political life as Romania rallied with the Entente, and remained silent for almost the remainder of World War I. In March 1918, with Bucharest under occupation and Iași as a provisional capital, history seemed to be confirming his worries.
+Bărbulescu was absent from political life as Romania rallied with the Entente, and remained silent for almost the remainder of World War I. In March 1918, with Bucharest under occupation and Iași as a provisional capital, history seemed to be confirming his worries.
 On March 1, as most of the pro-Entente staff had left the city, the Germanophiles elected him dean of the Faculty of Letters.
 In April, ahead of the Romanian surrender, and with the rump country headed by Alexandru Marghiloman, Bărbulescu and Constantin Meissner were editing the Conservative newspaper Iașiul.
 Their assistant and art director was the draftsman Nicolae Tonitza, who complained that Bărbulescu was a disciplinarian, impossible to work with.